‘A Prescription for a Lifetime’: YMCA’s HealthY Living Initiative Delivers Transformational Results

 When Rita Clark walked into the YMCA this spring to take part in the new HealthY Living Initiative, she wasn’t sure she’d even be allowed to join.
 Her initial health assessment showed blood pressure readings at 200 over 88.

 “I didn’t think I’d be allowed to take the program,” Clark admitted.
-But by the time she returned to her doctor after completing the 12-week program, the results were undeniable.
+When she returned to her doctor after completing the 12-week program, the results were undeniable.
 “Now he’s giving me a prescription for a lifetime,” she said.
 “The only thing is, I’m not allowed to ever quit.”

 Clark is one of the first graduates of the YMCA’s Healthy Living Initiative – a program designed to help people living with chronic illness regain strength, mobility, and confidence.
 Participants in the first cohort were Y Members, or referred by physiotherapists and health professionals.
 Over three months, they commit to twice-weekly, small-group training sessions tailored to their individual abilities.